-- The compressor is off and only the fan, heating medium pump and the electric additional heat are active.
-The additional heat power in emergency mode is set in the immersion heater card (AA1).
+- The compressor and the fans are off and only the heating medium pump and the electric additional heat are active.
+The additional heat power in emergency mode is set in the immersion heater board (AA1).
 See page 27 for instructions. - The automatic heating control system is not operational, so manual shunt operation is required.
 This is done by turning the adjustment screw on the shunt motor (MA1to "manual mode" and then turning the shunt lever to the desired position.